blarso/bgmanager/README.md

 # bgmanager
+bgmanager

+Description: bgmanager is a command-line application tasked with organizing, facilitating basic search, and recording play
+             of a library of board games.
+It uses File I/O to import the library, implements OOP fundamentals, and is built in Java.

 Tasks:
-    1. Create .csv
-    2. Work on menu
-    3. Use genres for search function
+    - Use genres for search function
-    4. Add ability to "play" game and record statistics
+    - Add ability to "play" game and record statistics
-    5. Wishlist
+    - Wishlist
-    6. BGG API connection
+    - BGG API connection
-    7. Recommend similar games
+    - Recommend similar games

+Tasks Completed:
+    - Create .csv
+    - Build menu
+    - Use players and time for search